-EAA developed these to provide engaging activities along three domains: socio-emotional learning (SEL), crisis-preparedness, and play-based education.
+EAA developed these to provide engaging activities for socio-emotional learning (SEL), crisis-preparedness, and play-based education.
 Each book consists of 100 activities and other resources for facilitators, and can be used for 3 to 6 months in immediate crisis settings.